Bud Collins: Career as a journalist

 Collins began writing for the Boston Herald as a sportswriter while a student at Boston University.
 In 1963, he moved to The Boston Globe and began providing tennis commentary for Boston's Public Broadcasting Service outlet WGBH.
 From 1968 to 1972, he worked for CBS Sports during its coverage of the US Open tournament, moving to NBC Sports in 1972 in time for its Wimbledon coverage.
 He also teamed with Donald Dell to call tennis matches for PBS television from 1974 to 1977.

 Collins covered numerous sports, athletes and teams for The Boston Globe, including the Boston Red Sox during their "Impossible Dream" 1967 season.

 During Collins' years with The Boston Globe, he was a general and political columnist and also wrote for the paper's travel section.
 In 1967, he became a candidate for the office of mayor of Boston.

 During the 2007 Wimbledon tournament, Collins announced that NBC had declined to renew his contract after 35 years with the network.
-He insisted that did not plan to retire and would continue to cover tennis for The Boston Globe.
+He said that he did not plan to retire and would continue to cover tennis for The Boston Globe.
 Fellow Boston Globe sportswriter Bob Ryan ridiculed NBC's decision on ESPN's The Sports Reporters.
 Ryan said that the 78-year-old Collins "still has his fastball" and praised the Boston Globe for retaining Collins.

 Collins was hired by ESPN on August 7, 2007.
 He teamed with former NBC partner Dick Enberg on the network's Wimbledon, US Open, French Open and Australian Open coverage.
 He also covered the US Open for XM Satellite Radio.

 In 1999, Collins received the Red Smith Award, the nation's most prestigious sportswriting honor, awarded by Associated Press Sports Editors.

 Collins was inducted in the National Sportscasters and Sportswriters Association Hall of Fame in 2002.

 Collins is credited with popularizing the term 'Bagel', referring to a set in tennis that ends with a score of 6–0, after it was coined by Harold Solomon.